Fits a multilevel model for MAIHDA (Multilevel Analysis of Individual

 .maihda_sw(brms likelihood weight) and.maihda_l2wt(WeMix level-2 weight) are reserved for the design-weighted engines: they are written into the analytic data internally, so a model that suppliessampling_weightsmay not also reference a variable of either name in its formula (fitting would error).
 DefaultNULL(unweighted).- id

 Optional single character string naming a person/unit identifier column for a longitudinal (growth-curve) MAIHDA on long-format data (one row per measurement occasion).
+Id values must be globally unique to a person – ids numbered within a site or group (person "1" in every site) would merge different people's trajectories, and an id appearing in more than one stratum is rejected with an error.
 Supplied together with

 time, it makes the model a 3-level growth curve – occasions within individuals (id) within intersectional strata – with a random intercept and slope ontimeat both the individual and stratum levels.
 The growth random effects are added automatically: write the strata shorthand(1 | var1:var2)(or(1 | stratum)) only, not the slopes.
 The between-stratum variance (and hence the VPC) then becomes a function of time;summary.maihda_modelreports the time-varying VPC.
 Longitudinal fits are supported byengine = "lme4"/"brms"only (notwemix/ordinal), and are incompatible withcontextandsampling_weights.
 DefaultNULL(cross-sectional).
 See Bell, Evans, Holman & Leckie (2024).- time